 Learn more about jobs in project management here.

-If you’re a journalist, you’ve probably spent your career creating compelling written content.
-You can easily convert those news-writing skills into content marketing skills.
+If you’ve worked in media or other editorial role, you’ve probably spent your career creating compelling written content.
+You can easily convert those talents into content marketing skills.

-And in all likelihood, you’ve spent at least some of your career in recent years working with social media and online promotion as more and more news outlets branch out into online content.
+In all likelihood, you’ve spent at least some of your career in recent years working with social media and online promotion as more and more news outlets and marketing companies branch out into digital content.
 That gives you a big advantage over others who don’t have experience writing professionally.

 Good design is good design.
 It doesn’t matter if that design comes to life in the form of skyscrapers (or custom homes) or websites and web apps.
 The principles are very similar.